StewBC/SimpleMenu/readme.txt

 mostly because of the added complexity of memory management, lack of constructors, etc.

-On windows, compile with pdcurses.lib in the folder (and I used VS 2015): cl .\demo.c -I <path to directory with curses.h> pdcurses.lib user32.lib On Linux & OS X, using GNU c: gcc -o demo demo.c -l curses
+On windows, compile demo and simpledemo with pdcurses.lib in the folder (and I used VS 2015): cl .\demo.c -I <path to directory with curses.h> pdcurses.lib user32.lib

+On Linux & OS X, using GNU c for demo and simpledemo: gcc -o demo demo.c -l curses

+Compile windemo.c on Windows with: cl .\windemo.cpp /D "WIN32" /D "_DEBUG" /D "_WINDOWS" gdi32.lib user32.lib

 The original idea for this was in C in the cc65 chess I wrote for the Commodore 64.
 I ported that version to Python, then improved it a ton and